Raph-09/EMPLOYEE-SALARY-MANAGER-END-TO-END-PROJECT-/README.md

  # Run Locally
-  Run this commandon ur command line:https://github.com/Raph-09/Employee-Salary-Manager-Project.git
+  Run this command using ur command line:https://github.com/Raph-09/Employee-Salary-Manager-Project.git

   Install the packages that are found in requirement.txt file